Oriatlas/Oriatlas/README.md

 - 👋 Hi, I’m @Oriatlas
 - 👀 I’m interested in Crypto Coding
-- 🌱 I’m currently learning fork
+- 🌱 I’m currently learning codes
 - 💞️ I’m looking to collaborate on crypto
 - 📫 How to reach me oriatlasx@gmail.com